chektien/asciimmo/README.md

 # asciimmo
-# - need more description.
+# - need more description again.